AdobeDocs/uxp-photoshop/src/pages/guides/theme-awareness/index.md

-# Making Your Plugin Theme-Aware
+# Making Your Plugin Theme-aware

 ## Overview